JakubCnota/football-data-analysis/README.md

 This hybrid approach optimizes the workflow by balancing performance and ease of use, ensuring that each data subset is handled in the most appropriate environment.

+**Data Backup Procedure**

+**Overview**

+As a best practice and to ensure data integrity, a full backup of all source data files was performed prior to any data processing or transformation.
+This step guarantees that the original data remains intact and recoverable in case of any issues during the cleaning or analysis phases.

+**Backup Details**
+Source folder: C:\football data analysis\sources
+Backup folder: C:\football data analysis\backup
+Backup method:
+All files from the source folder were copied to the backup folder.
+Each backup file was renamed by appending the suffix _backup before the file extension to clearly distinguish backup copies from original files.
+The backup folder was created if it did not already exist.
+Backup Script (PowerShell)
+The backup was automated using the following PowerShell script:

+**PowerShell**

+$sourceFolder = "C:\football data analysis\sources"
+$backupFolder = "C:\football data analysis\backup"

+if (-not (Test-Path -Path $backupFolder)) {
+    New-Item -ItemType Directory -Path $backupFolder
+}

+Get-ChildItem -Path $sourceFolder -File | ForEach-Object {
+    $originalName = $_.BaseName
+    $extension = $_.Extension
+    $newName = "${originalName}_backup${extension}"
+    $destinationPath = Join-Path -Path $backupFolder -ChildPath $newName

+    Copy-Item -Path $_.FullName -Destination $destinationPath -Force

+    Write-Host "Copied: $($_.Name) -> $newName"
+}

+This backup step is a critical part of the data preparation workflow and reflects a professional approach to data management.